-- Student demand and College resourcing always determine whether a subject will be run in any particular year.
+- 1. Student demand and College resourcing always determine whether a subject will be run in any particular year.
 This is especially relevant for new offerings in the College where the level of student interest in unknown at this stage. - 2.
 If looking to pursue a school-based electrical apprenticeship or a Defence Force trade pathway, a year of Year 10 Science is required (including Physics).
-This means that students need to study Science electives in both semesters.
+This means that students need to study two Science electives.